Please note: Personal info in a ‘comment’ will appear as written. For private correspondence, please use e-mail.

 economic importance, naturists are a responsible part of the community, participating in road cleanups, clothing drives, food drives, and other worthwhile projects.

 Here are some other simple points you may wish to make:

-1. The American public supports designated areas for clothing-optional recreation.
-A public opinion survey commissioned in 2006 by the nonprofit Naturist Education Foundation and conducted by the prestigious Roper polling organization indicated that SEVENTY-FOUR PERCENT of Americans believe that “people who enjoy nude sunbathing should be able to do so without interference from local officials as long as they do so at a beach that is accepted for that purpose.”
+The American public supports designated areas for clothing-optional recreation.
+A public opinion survey commissioned in 2015 by the nonprofit Naturist Education Foundation and conducted by the prestigious Zogby polling organization indicated that SIXTY-FIVE PERCENT of Americans believe that “people should be able to enjoy nude sunbathing on a beach or other location that is accepted for that purpose?”

 Both our state constitution and the public trust doctrine assure us that the river is to be held in trust for us, and that we have the right to use and enjoy it forever.
-For the sake of the tens of thousands of beach users who enjoy the clothing-optional beach each season, as well as the local business owners who benefit from the money they spend while in the area, please re-open the beach during the week.
+For the sake of the tens of thousands of beach users who enjoy the clothing-optional beach each season, as well as the local business owners who benefit from the money beach users spend while in the area, please do not close the beach.

 PLEASE COPY NAC AND FOMB ON YOUR CORRESPONDENCE

 You can help the effort

 by letting us know what you’ve said.
 Please send copies of your correspondence to NAC and to FOMB.
 E-mail works best.

 You can find additional information, including this NAC Advisory, at http://naturistaction.org/mazo or by visiting the NAC web site www.naturistaction.org and clicking on ALERTS.